 The current version of Hertz looks confident, stylish, and modern.
 This is achieved through friendly, energetic coloring, a stylized box-shaped border, and clear lettering.
 The last element is in a Roman sans-serif, characterized by flowing lines and straight cuts.
 This means the company is open to experimentation while maintaining a stable strategy.

-The Hertz logo stands out with its bold, italic letters in a modern sans-serif font, showing off its cutting-edge and energetic nature.
+The Hertz logo stands out with its bold, italic letters in a modern sans-serif font, showcasing its cutting-edge, energetic nature.
 The choice of font, similar to Jiho Bold Italic or HongKing Medium Italic but with slight adjustments, gives the logo a unique look that grabs attention.
 These modifications make the logo unique, emphasizing Hertz’s dedication to excellence and top-notch customer service.

 The slight italic slant of the letters also makes the emblem more dynamic.
 Another element that reflects the company’s essence is a beautiful two-tone palette.
 It consists of classic black for the letters and a yellow tint for the background.
 Dark tones symbolize resilience, reliability, and professionalism, while bright yellow shows friendliness, energy, and convenience.
-These two colors are the main message of Hertz – providing the most comfortable conditions for cooperation and high-quality service.
+These two colors convey Hertz’s main message, providing the most comfortable conditions for cooperation and high-quality service.

 FAQ